Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Results

-where the parameter $k$ determines the velocity gain.
 We evaluate whether our model exhibits the \nicefrac{2}{3} Power Law using an elliptic via-point task.

-We define an ellipse in 2D space (55cm in front, 10cm above, and 10cm right of the shoulder) that completely lies within the area used for target sampling during training (ellipse radii are 7.5cm (horizontal) and 3cm (vertical)).
-Using the via-point method described in the \nameref{sec:methods} section below, our learned policy is used to trace the ellipse for 60 seconds as fast as possible (see Fig~\ref{fig:powerlaw}A).
-For the resulting trajectory, we compute $\rho_{n}$ and $v_{n}$ at all time steps sampled at a rate of 100Hz and then perform a log-log regression on these values.
-This gives us the optimal parameter values $\beta=0.65$ and $k=0.54$, which suggests that the \nicefrac{2}{3} Power Law holds.
-Both the data points and the linear approximation in log-log space are shown in Fig~\ref{fig:powerlaw}B.
+To this end, we define an ellipse in 2D space (55 cm in front, 10 cm above, and 10 cm to the right of the shoulder) that lies completely within the area used for target sampling during training (ellipse radii are 7.5 cm (horizontal) and 3 cm (vertical)).
+Using the via-point method described in the \textit{Methods} section below, our learned policy needs to trace the ellipse for 60 seconds as fast as possible.
+As shown in Fig.~\ref{fig:powerlaw}a), the simulation trajectories deviate from the desired ellipse, with the lower-right segment being flattened.
+Using these trajectories, we compute $\rho_{n}$ and $v_{n}$ for all time steps sampled at a rate of 100 Hz and then perform a log-log regression on the resulting values.
+This yields the optimal parameter values $\beta=0.65$ and $k=0.54$~(with correlation coefficient $R=0.84$).
+Thus, the \nicefrac{2}{3} Power Law accounts for $71\%$ of the variance observed in elliptic movements ($R^{2}=0.71$).
+Both the data points and the linear approximation in log-log space are shown in Fig.~\ref{fig:powerlaw}b.